f5devcentral/f5-agility-labs-sslviz/docs/class4/labinfo.rst

    application environment.
 A wildcard server certificate is installed to facilitate using any name under the ":red:`.f5labs.com`" sub-domain.

-.. tip:: It is a security best practice to isolate security devices within the protected network enclaves provided by SSLO.
+..
+TIP:: It is a security best practice to isolate security devices within the protected network enclaves provided by SSLO.
 Customers will often desire NOT to move or change existing security services.
 However, while possible with SSLO 4.0 and beyond, passing this decrypted traffic